Recommendation Systems • Challenges of Building a Recommender System

 - Test the Training Setup, Not Just the Model: The training setup should be thoroughly tested to verify that it delivers consistent results.
 Use logging and checkpoints to track every part of the process.

-- Address Training/Serving Skew: Ensure that the model’s environment for training is consistent with its serving environment (production).
+- Address Training/Serving Skew (or Training/Prod Skew): Ensure that the model’s environment for training is consistent with its serving environment (production).
 Training-serving skew (where differences in data processing, feature distribution, or environment exist between the training and production systems) can cause major issues with reproducibility.
 Using feature stores can help by providing a consistent and unified feature engineering process across both environments.

 Offline-online Performance Mismatch